Best Of17 min read

 Can a VPN make me completely anonymous online?

-No — and any VPN that claims otherwise is lying to you.
-A VPN hides your IP address and encrypts traffic between you and the VPN server, but it doesn't prevent tracking via browser fingerprinting, cookies, or accounts you're logged into.
-Think of it as a powerful layer of protection, not a magic invisibility cloak.
-For stronger overall privacy, pair your VPN with a privacy-focused browser (Firefox or Brave) and a search engine like DuckDuckGo or Kagi.
+No — and any VPN promising that is selling you a story.
+A VPN hides your IP and encrypts the connection between you and the VPN server, but it doesn't stop tracking via browser fingerprinting, cookies, or accounts you log into.
+Think of it as a solid layer of protection, not a magic cloak.
+For better overall privacy, pair your VPN with a privacy-focused browser like Firefox or Brave, and use a search engine like DuckDuckGo or Kagi.

 Some are, most aren't.
-Short answer: stick to Windscribe or ProtonVPN if you want a free tier you can actually trust.
-The danger zone is no-name free VPNs with zero transparency — many of them make money by logging and selling your browsing data, which completely defeats the purpose of using a VPN in the first place.
+Here's the honest answer: if you want a free tier you can trust, stick with Windscribe or ProtonVPN.
+The danger zone is no-name free VPNs with no transparency — a lot of them make money by logging and selling your browsing data, which completely defeats the whole point.

-Yes, somewhat — but with modern protocols like WireGuard, the slowdown is typically only 10-20% rather than the 50%+ penalty that older protocols like OpenVPN used to cause.
-On a connection of 100 Mbps or faster, you'll barely notice.
-Mullvad and ProtonVPN both perform exceptionally well on speed tests, and PIA's massive 35,000-server network helps with server load distribution considerably.
+Yes, somewhat — but with modern protocols like WireGuard, the slowdown is usually only 10-20% instead of the 50%+ penalty older protocols like OpenVPN used to cause.
+On faster connections (100 Mbps+), you probably won't notice much.
+Both Mullvad and ProtonVPN test very well for speed, and PIA's massive 35,000-server network helps distribute the load.

 What's the best VPN for privacy if I'm in a restrictive country like China, Iran, or Russia?

-ProtonVPN's Stealth protocol and Windscribe's WStunnel are both specifically designed to evade deep packet inspection — the technology restrictive governments use to detect and block VPN traffic.
-Surfshark's NoBorders mode is another solid option worth trying.
-Mullvad, despite its excellent privacy credentials, doesn't have strong obfuscation features, so it's not the right pick for this specific situation.
+ProtonVPN's Stealth protocol and Windscribe's WStunnel are both designed to bypass deep packet inspection — the technology restrictive governments use to block VPNs.
+Surfshark's NoBorders mode is another solid choice.
+Mullvad, despite being excellent for privacy, doesn't have strong obfuscation, so it's not the right fit for this specific situation.

-WireGuard is faster and has a much smaller codebase — around 4,000 lines versus OpenVPN's roughly 70,000 — which means a smaller attack surface and fewer places for vulnerabilities to hide.
-OpenVPN is older, more battle-tested, and more configurable.
-For most users in 2026, WireGuard is the better default choice.
-That said, if you're in a high-stakes environment and want the most audited protocol available, OpenVPN or ProtonVPN's own Stealth protocol are worth considering instead.
+WireGuard is faster and has way less code — around 4,000 lines versus OpenVPN's roughly 70,000 — which means fewer potential vulnerabilities.
+OpenVPN is older, more widely tested, and more configurable.
+For most people in 2026, WireGuard is the better default.
+That said, if you're in a high-stakes scenario and want the most audited protocol, OpenVPN or ProtonVPN's Stealth protocol are worth considering.

-Yes and no — and this is worth unpacking properly.
-A proven no-logs policy means there's nothing to hand over even if authorities demand it, which is exactly why PIA and Mullvad's court appearances are so valuable as real-world evidence.
-But jurisdiction still determines the pressure to comply, legal gag orders, and mandatory data retention laws a company might face.
+Yes and no — it's worth thinking through properly.
+A proven no-logs policy means there's literally nothing to hand over even if authorities demand it, which is why PIA and Mullvad's court cases matter as real-world proof.
+But jurisdiction determines the pressure to comply, legal gag orders, and mandatory data retention laws a company faces.
 Switzerland and Iceland are genuinely better than the US or UK for this reason.
-Think of it as risk layering: a great no-logs policy plus a good jurisdiction beats having just one of those things.
+Think of it as layering your protection: a great no-logs policy plus a good jurisdiction beats having just one of those things.

 Last updated: March 2026.
 Pricing reflects current promotional rates and may change.
 Always verify current offers on each provider's website.